ionhaken/ion-core/README.md

   - We do not use c++ features that would reduce our platform support.

 * No exceptions
+  - No exceptions generate smaller binaries and, thus, basically snappier execution.
-  - Exception handling is slow, therefore we do not let the code raise exceptions at all.
+  - Exception handling is slow.
-  - Exceptions are questionable from readability point of view.
-Code flow with error codes is pretty clear.
+  - Similar to 'goto' statements, exceptions are questionable from readability point of view.

 * No RTTI